-A student who is prevented from re-registering in terms of Rule ECE.I.II may appeal to the Faculty Board Executive provided there is proof of extenuating circumstances that prevented that student from completing the required number of subjects in the time allowed.
+A student who is prevented from re-registering in terms of Rule ECE.1.12 may appeal to the Faculty Board Executive provided there is proof of extenuating circumstances that prevented that student from completing the required number of subjects in the time allowed.
 A student must take such an appeal, in writing, to the Dean of the Faculty within five (5) working days of having been notified by the Head of Department that he/she is not permitted to re-register.

-If the appeal succeeds, the Faculty Board Executive may set such specific conditions for reregistering as it deems fit.
+If the appeal is successful, the Faculty Board Executive may set such specific conditions for re-registering as it deems fit.